Search Results

 Posology

-According to the nature and severity of pain, the recommended dosage is generally 25 mg every 8 hours.
+According to the nature and severity of pain, the recommended dosage is 25 mg every 8 hours.
 The total daily dose should not exceed 75 mg.

 Undesirable effects may be minimised by using the lowest effective dose for the shortest duration necessary to control symptoms (see section 4.4).

-KETESSE tablets are not intended for long term use and the treatment must be limited to the symptomatic period.
+Ketesse tablets are not intended for long term use and the treatment must be limited to the symptomatic period.

 In elderly patients it is recommended to start the therapy at the lower end of the dosage range (50 mg total daily dose).
 The dosage may be increased to that recommended for the general population only after good general tolerance has been ascertained.

-Hepatic dysfunction:
+Hepatic impairment

-Renal dysfunction:
+Renal impairment

-Method of administration:
+Method of administration

 The tablet should be swallowed with a sufficient amount of fluid (e. g. one glass of water).
 Concomitant administration with food delays the absorption rate of the drug (see Pharmacokinetic Properties), thus in case of acute pain it is recommended that administration is at least 30 minutes before meals.